Why is this medication prescribed?

 How should this medicine be used?

 Fluoxymesterone comes as a tablet to take by mouth.
-It usually is taken once a day or three or four times a day.
+It usually is taken with or without food once a day or three or four times a day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take fluoxymesterone exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Continue to take fluoxymesterone even if you feel well.
 Do not stop taking fluoxymesterone without talking to your doctor.